klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/transaction.md

 ## klay_sendTransaction <a id="klay_sendtransaction"></a>

 Creates a new message call transaction or a contract creation if the data field contains code.
+Usage examples are provided in [Working with Klaytn Transaction Types](./transaction/transaction-type-support.md).

 **Parameters**